dimitri-correia/dimdimmuscu/README.md

 # DimDimMuscu

-DimDimMuscu is a gym app developed using React Native, Expo and Typescript.
+DimDimMuscu is a gym app developed using Rust for the BackEnd.
 It includes a variety of features to help gym-goers achieve their fitness goals.

 ## Introduction

-This app was developed as a personal project to learn more about mobile development and to create a tool that would be useful for gym enthusiasts like I am.
-The app provides a range of features that can help users in their gym journey, such as features to track their progress, their weights or their calories.
+This app was developed as a personal project to learn more about rust / axum and to create a tool that would be useful for gym enthusiasts like I am.
+The app provides a range of features that can help users in their gym journey.

 ## Technologies Used

-The app is built using React Native, Expo and Typescript, which allow me to write code that is both performant and easy to maintain.
-Plus, it can run on both Android and Apple devices.
+The app is built using Rust and axum for the server part, which allow me to write code that is both performant and secure.

 ## Features

+TODO

 [still wip]